 And, no, not all individual beta readers provide subpar feedback.
 There are great readers out there; the trouble is finding them.

-If you'd like to contact us for more information about beta reading, please contact us using the form below.
+If you'd like more information about beta reading, please contact us using the form below.

 Something witty should go here, but I haven't had enough coffee.